Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Energy and speed analysis

-The first term is the minimum required optical power, as shown in Eq.~\eqref{eq:E_op_MAC}.\cite{Nahmias_2020} The second term accounts for the power required to convert the $\mathbf{e}$ vector values into analog control signals using DACs ($P_{\mathrm{DAC}}$), and we assume that the energy required to fetch the data from the SRAM is negligible compared to the other components in the architecture.\cite{low_power_sram} The third term is the heating power required to tune the MRRs in the architecture ($P_{\mathrm{MRR}}$), and the final term corresponds to the power from the TIAs ($P_{\mathrm{TIA}}$) and ADCs ($P_{\mathrm{ADC}}$).
+The first term is the minimum necessary optical power, as shown in Eq.~\eqref{eq:E_op_MAC}.
+The second term is the heating power required to tune the MRRs in the architecture as previously discussed.
+The third term accounts for the power required to convert the $\mathbf{e}$ vector values into analog control signals using DACs ($P_{\mathrm{DAC}}$), and we assume that the energy required to fetch the data from the SRAM is negligible compared to the other components in the architecture \cite{low_power_sram}.
+The final term corresponds to the power from the TIAs ($P_{\mathrm{TIA}}$) and ADCs ($P_{\mathrm{ADC}}$).